 Contract terms specifying the limitations for receiving regulatory benefit or credits for the funded equipment.

-Annual Reporting and Responsible Official Affirmation of Reporting – All fleet owners must review and update the information submitted under section 2449(g)(1) annually, and submit the information in section 2449(g)(2)(A) through (C) to ARB by the reporting date of each subsequent reporting year.
+Annual Reporting and Responsible Official Affirmation of Reporting – All fleet owners must review and update the information submitted under section 2449(g)(1) annually, and submit the information in section 2449(g)(2)(A) through (C) to CARB by the reporting date of each subsequent reporting year.
 The reporting date for all fleets is March 1.
 Fleet owners must report information regarding each vehicle subject to this regulation as it was on December 31 of the year prior to the reporting year (for example, by March 1, 2018, fleets must report each vehicle as it was at the end of the day on December 31, 2017).
-Large fleets must report annually each year from 2012 to 2023.
-Medium fleets must report annually each year 2016 to 2023.
-Small fleets must report annually each year from 2018 to 2028.
+Large fleets must report annually each year from 2012 to 2036.
+Medium fleets must report annually each year 2016 to 2036.
+Small fleets must report annually each year from 2018 to 2036.
 Any fleet that fails to meet the fleet average target rate for the final target date in section 2449.1(a) must continue to report annually each year until it does so.
 Any fleet that operates permanent or year-by-year low-use vehicles must continue to report annually for each permanent or year-by-year low-use vehicle for as long as the fleet owns or operates the vehicle.
-Fleets may use forms (paper or electronic) approved by the Executive Officer for submittal of the required reporting information.
+Fleets may use forms (paper or electronic) approved by the Executive Officer for submittal of the required reporting information and alterations to any pre-printed information on any form will be invalid and will not be considered to have any effect if submitted.

-Responsible Official Affirmation of Reporting – Each year that annual reporting is required, a fleet shall submit to ARB an affirmation signed by a responsible official or a designee thereof that the information reported is accurate and that the fleet is in compliance with the regulation.
+Responsible Official Affirmation of Reporting – Each year that annual reporting is required, a fleet shall submit to CARB an affirmation, signed by a responsible official or a designated official that the information reported is accurate and that the fleet is in compliance with the regulation.
 The affirmation must be submitted on a form (paper or electronic) approved by the Executive Officer.
-If a designee signs the affirmation of reporting, a written statement signed by the responsible official designating the designee must be attached to the affirmation of reporting and submitted to ARB.
-This written statement designating the designee must only be attached the first time a designee signs the affirmation of reporting.
-If a new designee is appointed at a later time, another written statement signed by the responsible official designating a new designee must be submitted.
+If a designated official signs the affirmation of reporting, a written statement signed by the responsible official designating the designated official must be attached to the affirmation of reporting and submitted to CARB.
+This written statement designating the designated official must only be attached the first time a particular designated official signs the affirmation of reporting.
+If a different designated official is appointed at a later time, another written statement signed by the responsible official designating the new designated official must be submitted.
 If the fleet is a captive attainment area fleet, the affirmation must certify that the fleet’s vehicles did not operate outside the counties listed in 2449(c)(6) in the prior year.
-If the responsible official or designee is the same for several fleets or fleet portions, the responsible official or designee has the option of submitting a single affirmation for these fleets, as long as the single affirmation appropriately identifies each fleet covered by the affirmation.
+If the responsible official or designated official is the same for several fleets or fleet portions, the responsible official or designated official has the option of submitting a single affirmation for all of the fleets or fleet portions, as long as the single affirmation appropriately identifies each fleet covered by the affirmation.

-Changes Since Last Reporting – If any information reported per section 2449(g)(1) has changed since either the initial or last annual report filed with ARB, the fleet owner must, in its next annual report identify such changes.
+Changes Since Last Reporting – If any information reported per section 2449(g)(1) has changed since either the initial or last annual report filed with CARB, the fleet owner must, in its next annual report, identify such changes.
 Such changes include vehicles removed from the fleet, vehicles added to the fleet through purchase or by bringing into California, vehicles newly designated as permanent or year-by-year low-use or specialty vehicles, repowers, VDECS installed, and VDECS removed.
 If there are no changes, the fleet shall indicate that there have been no changes since the last report.